wazuh/wazuh-documentation/source/development/coredump.rst

 Manual configuration
 ^^^^^^^^^^^^^^^^^^^^

-Setting up core dump generation without using systemd involves configuring the operating system's core dump settings manually.
-Here's how you can do it on Linux systems:
+Setting up core dump generation without using systemd involves configuring the operating system core dump settings manually.

 #. **Identify the Target Directory for Core Dumps**:
     Choose a directory where core dump files will be generated.
 This directory should have sufficient disk space and appropriate permissions for the process generating core dumps to write to it.